Design Pattern: Adapter

 oldPhone.startCharging(powerfulAdapter);

-// Household Socket: Provides -> 220V AC
+// Household socket: provides -> 220V AC

-// Adapter: Converts 220V AC to 5V DC
+// Adapter: converts 220V AC to 5V DC

-// Nokia: ✔ Charging voltage is: 5V DC
+// Nokia: ✔ Charging at: 5V DC

-// Scene 3: Cannot adapt, charging refused
+// Scenario 3: Cannot adapt, charging refused

 // Create an old adapter that only outputs 5V